mtford90/red-hot-react/README.md

     * on .js/.jsx changes run tests and hot reload
 * `compile`
     * compiles to `bin/app.js`
-* `build`

 # Production

-Optionally, The production app can be served with `npm start` however you must ensure that `gulp compile` has been run.
+The production app can be served with `npm start` however you must ensure that `gulp compile` has been run.

 # Configuration